Atifete Jahjaga Cabinet

-This article is about the Cabinet of Atifete Jahjaga, the President of Kosovo.
+Atifete Jahjaga was the President of Kosovo 2011–2016.

 Office of the President of Kosovo

 During President Jahjaga's mandate, the Office of the President of the Republic of Kosovo has always ranked as the most trusted institution by the citizens of Kosovo.
 As the first consensual and non-partisan President in history of independent Kosovo, Jahjaga was focused on de-politicization of the Office of the President which is open to all citizens and political parties.
 She has redefined the role of the President in building pluralistic and democratic life of Kosovo, and continuously implemented the constitutional principles that form the basis of democracy.

 President Jahjaga and her Cabinet have been singled out by Kosovo's Anti-Corruption Agency as the best example of transparency and accountability that public officials should demonstrate.
 Jahjaga's Cabinet consists of non-partisan and experienced professionals, many of them educated at prestigious U.S. and European universities.